vyos/vyos-documentation/docs/configexamples/ha.rst

    commit
    save

-At this point you should be able to SSH into both of them, and will no longer need access to the console (unless you break something!)
+At this point, you should be able to SSH into both of them, and will no longer need access to the console (unless you break something!)